fogfish/gouldian/README.md

 ## How To Contribute

-The library is [MIT](LICENSE) licensed and accepts contributions via GitHub pull requests:
+The library is [Apache 2.0](LICENSE) licensed and accepts contributions via GitHub pull requests:

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)